-Walk bicycles on the school site
+• Walk bicycles on the school site

 Helmets should be worn on the journey to and from school.
-Students should dismount as soon as they arrive on the school site and should walk their bicycle to the appropriate bike shed where their bike must be locked securely.
+Students should dismount as soon as they arrive on the school site and should walk their bicycle using the footpaths (and not cutting across the car park or bus bays) to the appropriate bike shed where their bike must be locked securely.
 It is important that students place their bikes inside the bike shed and do not leave their bikes on the outside railings.
 The bike sheds are only open at the start and end of each day.
 If a student needs to access the bike shed during the day, they should go to Main Reception so the Site Team can be contacted to facilitate this.

-• Walk sensibly and quietly in the School grounds and buildings
+• Walk sensibly and quietly in the school grounds and buildings